djalbat/occam-dom/README.md

 const { topmostNodeFromOuterNodes } = nodeUtilities;

+import ClassFromOuterNode from "./classFromOuterNode";

 ...

 const outerNodes = nodes,   ///
-      topmostNode = topmostNodeFromOuterNodes(outerNode);
+      topmostNode = topmostNodeFromOuterNodes(ClassFromOuterNode, outerNode);

 ...
 ```

-You can also pass an optional callback argument to this function that maps outer nodes to inner node Classes:
+The first argument is a callback that maps outer node classes to inner node ones:

 ```
 import htmlNodeMap from "../map/node/html";